Young man sips coffee while using digital stylus on tablet.

 There's no set period of time that it takes to rebuild your credit, as various factors contribute to your credit history.

-Building credit history or improving bad credit takes time and dedication.
+It takes time and dedication to build credit history or improve bad credit.
 Whatever your situation, the best time to start working on building good credit is now.
 By focusing on establishing a reliable history of on-time payments or by using new credit cards to increase your credit mix, you can take the steps to rebuild your credit, earn a good credit score, and make your financial goals a reality.

 Next steps